Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 September 2025 18.23.05 UTC
+- WIB: Senin, 1 September 2025 19.56.15 UTC
-- WITA: Senin, 1 September 2025 19.23.05 UTC
+- WITA: Senin, 1 September 2025 20.56.15 UTC
-- WIT: Senin, 1 September 2025 20.23.05 UTC
+- WIT: Senin, 1 September 2025 21.56.15 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: friendship
+Kategori: motivational